-The balance of Gift Aid Donations will be disbursed in accordance with the wishes of the donors in the forthcoming financial year and the balances in the Halstead, and Stoke Golding funds will be dispersed as the need arises to support the ministry in those causes.
+The balance of Gift Aid Donations will be disbursed in accordance with the wishes of the donors in the forthcoming financial year and the balances in the Brockley, Halstead, Otley and Stoke Golding funds will be dispersed as the need arises to support the ministry in those causes.
 Similarly, the amounts designated "Building Fund" will be utilised once suitable building projects have been commenced.
-The Brooke and Haslemere Funds represent income and expenditure relating to the oversight of the chapels.
+The Haslemere Fund represents income and expenditure relating to the oversight of that chapel.
 Grants will be made from the B A Warburton Memorial Fund, the Ministers' Aid Fund, the Benevolent Fund, and the Pastors' Fund as the need arises.